| |

 Instructions

-• Meanwhile, mix together the corn starch and water to make a slurry.
+• Starch slurry: Meanwhile, mix together the corn starch and water to make a slurry.
 Set aside.

-• Make the miso glaze by combining miso, sake, mirin, dashi, and maple syrup in a small saucepan over medium low heat.
+• Miso glaze: Make the miso glaze by combining dashi, miso, sake, mirin, and maple syrup in a small saucepan over medium low heat.
 Stir continuously.
-When the miso mixture starts boiling, add the corn starch slurry and continue to mix until the glaze has thickened.
+When the miso mixture starts to simmer, add the corn starch slurry and continue to mix until the glaze has thickened.
 Turn off the heat and let sit while you prepare the eggplants.

-• Wipe off the liquid that comes out on the surface of the eggplants.
+• Microwave eggplants: Wipe off the liquid that comes out on the surface of the eggplants.
 Spray/brush oil over the surface of the eggplants.
-Microwave until soft, about 5 minutes.
-Flip halfway through.
+Microwave 2½ minutes, flip, and microwave another 2½ minutes.
+The eggplants should be tender.

-• Heat a pan over medium heat.
+• Brown eggplants: Heat a pan over medium heat.
 Brush oil over the cut sides of the eggplants.
-Place the eggplants cut side down on the frying pan and cook until soft and browned.
-Brush remaining oil on the other side of the eggplants and flip eggplants over.
-Cook till browned and soft.
-Pour miso glaze over top and serve while still warm.
+Place the eggplants cut side down on the frying pan and cook until browned.
+Brush remaining oil on the other side of the eggplants, flip, and brown.

 Notes